fbpx

 Since EPR can be performed in 3D (EPRI) the imaging of oxygen, redox status, or even pH becomes possible.
 So far, EPR imaging was developed only in the academic domain.
 We would like to introduce a new solution for the preclinical application of EPRI called Electron-Resonance-Imaging (ERI).
 It allows researchers to use the potential of EPRI in their studies.
 The ERI solution opens new possibilities and gives endless ideas for its application in today’s preclinical studies.

 To spread the news about ERI we prepared a cycle of webinars.
-During our lectures, we will familiarize you with ERI, and how it involved in the hands of our experts.
+During our lectures, we will familiarize you with ERI, and how it is involved in the hands of our experts.
 We wish to share with you our passion for science and inspire you to discover new possibilities in preclinical imaging.

 When